Fahdshema/Multi-AI-agents-Orchestration-Porject/README.md

 # All Rag Techniques

-Welcome to the heart of AutoCodeAgent 2.0, where the power of Retrieval-Augmented Generation (RAG) is seamlessly integrated into your workflow.
+Welcome to the heart of  IntelliForge AI – Autonomous Multi-Agent System for Intelligent Code Generation 2.0, where the power of Retrieval-Augmented Generation (RAG) is seamlessly integrated into your workflow.
 Imagine having a suite of advanced RAG techniques at your disposal, each designed to handle specific data retrieval and ingestion tasks with precision and efficiency.
 These techniques are not just abstract concepts—they are practical tools that you can invoke with a simple prompt, enabling the agent to interact with structured and unstructured data in ways that were previously unimaginable.

-In this section, we dive into the diverse RAG techniques that AutoCodeAgent 2.0 offers, each tailored to address unique challenges in data processing and retrieval.
+In this section, we dive into the diverse RAG techniques that  IntelliForge AI – Autonomous Multi-Agent System for Intelligent Code Generation 2.0 offers, each tailored to address unique challenges in data processing and retrieval.
 Whether you're working with vector databases, graph databases, or a hybrid of both, these tools empower the agent to ingest, retrieve, and analyze data with unparalleled accuracy and speed.
 From simple RAG for straightforward tasks to the sophisticated Hybrid Vector Graph RAG for complex, multi-layered data relationships, every technique is designed to enhance the agent's capabilities and make your workflow more efficient.

 Think of these RAG techniques as your personal data assistants, ready to fetch, store, and process information at your command.
-With AutoCodeAgent 2.0, you're not just working with data—you're orchestrating it.
+With  IntelliForge AI – Autonomous Multi-Agent System for Intelligent Code Generation 2.0, you're not just working with data—you're orchestrating it.
 Let's explore how each RAG technique can transform the way you interact with information, making your tasks smarter, faster, and more intuitive.

 Each RAG technique is thoroughly documented in dedicated .ipynb files located in their respective technique folders.
 These Jupyter notebooks provide detailed explanations, code examples, and implementation details that can be extremely valuable for educational purposes.
 We encourage you to explore these notebooks to gain a deeper understanding of the concepts and mechanisms behind each technique, making them an excellent resource for learning and experimentation.